 We have all been behind someone at a traffic light using their phone and failing to go when the light turns green.
 Cell phone use, even when stopped, is a form of distracted driving.

-While advanced safety technology has improved cars and reduced fatalities, the incidences of distracted driving have significantly increased, particularly over the past ten years.
+While advanced safety technology has improved cars and reduced fatalities, the incidences of distracted driving in Houston have significantly increased, particularly over the past ten years.

 Nine Lives are Lost Every Day From Distracted Driving

 The increase is likely due to the increased use of smartphones for calling and texting.
 According to the National Highway Traffic Safety Administration (NHTSA), every day in the U.S., about nine people lose their lives due to distracted driving, and there are over 1,000 people hurt in car wrecks that involve distracted driving.